Best Food for Australian Cattle Dog

 Australian Cattle Dog Nutritional Profile

-Dietary planning for Australian Cattle Dog starts with understanding this breed's Medium (35-50 lbs) physique and alert character.
+Feeding a Australian Cattle Dog well begins with respecting the breed's Medium (35-50 lbs) frame and alert temperament, both of which shape what the diet needs to support.
 Over a 12-16 years lifespan, the right nutrition foundation prevents many common health issues.
-Australian Cattle Dog dogs with very high (2+ hours daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
+Australian Cattle dogs with very high (2+ hours daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 With very high activity demands, Australian Cattle Dog needs protein levels of 30-40% to support muscle recovery and sustained stamina.
 Performance or working-dog formulas are often the best fit.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Australian Cattle Dog to maintain coat health and joint function.

 Life-Stage Feeding Guide for Australian Cattle Dog